Make your tires last with these tire maintenance tasks

 Digital gauges are easier to read and more accurate than traditional gauges.

 Forget about the penny-in-the-tread trick.
 A tread depth gauge only costs a few dollars and is far more accurate.
 Measure the tread depth about 1 in. from each edge and the depth of the center tread.
 They should all be the same.
 If they’re not, refer to the section on Diagnosing Tire Problems below to find the problem and the fix.

 The front tires on front-wheel-drive cars carry a heavier load and perform more work (steering and braking).
 So they wear faster than the rears.
 Rotating tires every 6,000 miles spreads the wear across all four tires.
-Skip it and you'll find yourself with two bald tires in the front and two halfway good tires in the rear.
-You'll lose about 25 percent of the tire set's life.
+Skip this vital tire maintenance task and you’ll find yourself with two bald tires in the front and two halfway good tires in the rear.
+You’ll lose about 25 percent of the tire set’s life.